 Risk Assessment Training

-IOSH risk assessment courses are available that provide an excellent basis in the theory and practice of risk assessment in the workplace.
+IOSH courses are available that provide an excellent basis in the theory and practice of risk assessment in the workplace.
 IOSH is a recognised body internationally, providing accreditation for training courses and acting as the only chartered body for Health and Safety professionals.
-While risk assessment is very often a commonsense based task, training can help to ensure that your employees are thoroughly versed in a professional approach and can help to meet legislative requirements for your business – minimising not only risk but the chance of falling foul of Health and Safety regulations, which can be costly and disruptive for firms of any size.
+While risk assessment is very often a common sense based task, training can help to ensure that your employees are thoroughly versed in a professional approach and can help to meet legislative requirements for your business – minimising not only risk but the chance of falling foul of Health and Safety regulations, which can be costly and disruptive for firms of any size.

 What Should a Risk Assessment do?